Feriolet/ScrambleBench/README.md

 ![Intro graphic](asset/GenAI_Abstract.png)
 Hi!
 Welcome to ScrambleBench, A Workflow for Comparative Assessment of Structure-based *de novo* Generative Models.
 This repository contains the code used for our manuscript.
 Our v0.1.0 version streamlined most of the features used in our manuscript.
 Please look out for our version 0.2.0 soon!

-**Note: v0.1.0 is not a stable version, since it is still updating its code even today (see latest commits).
-Hence, the codes that are cloned today may be different tomorrow.
-Please update the repository regularly until the version is stable.**
+**Note: v0.1.0 is mostly stable now.
+Most, if not all, features are now available in this version.However, please keep updating this repository regularly until the final package is released.**

 ## Table of Contents
 - [ScrambleBench v0.1.0](#scramblebench-v010)